aambrioso1/Natural_Language_Understanding/README.md

 * https://github.com/google/BIG-bench/S
 * https://aclanthology.org/2021.acl-long.90.pdf
 * https://arxiv.org/pdf/2205.01068.pdf
+* [Rethinking the Role of Demonstrations:  What Makes In-Context Learning Work?] https://arxiv.org/pdf/2202.12837.pdf

 ### Notes on ["Can language models learn from explanations in context?"](https://arxiv.org/pdf/2204.02329.pdf)

 This first paper on the Gwern's inner-monologue list.
 Here is a quote that describes the area of study the paper seeks to advance.

 #####  1. Introduction
 "A new paradigm has emerged in natural language processing: few-shot prompting of large language models.
 Such models appear to exhibit some in-context learning abilities, such that they can infer how to perform a new language task few-shot from a few examples of input and output pairs within the model’s context window, but without training."